Bamboo floss: zero waste & toxin-free alternative.

 Wondering how much you should be using each time you brush your teeth?
 You’ll need around 18 inches when you floss, and this product comes with 30 meters or 33 yards.
 This means one spool lasts between one to two months depending on how often you floss, but it is recommended to floss at least once a day.

-So if you’ve been searching for the best plastic floss alternative for a while or if you’re just starting to get into the routine of cleaning between your teeth, I suggest you try out this zero waste option.
+So if you’ve been searching for the best low-waste alternative for a while or if you’re just starting to get into the routine of cleaning between your teeth, I suggest you try out this zero waste option.

 Let’s dig a little deeper into why using plastic dental floss has so many negative effects.
 Stay with me as we discuss the production process, the packaging, the trash.
 Trust me, you’ll be glad you did your research.
 Let’s ask ourselves, why is natural bamboo floss the better choice?